PROJECT DEVELOPMENT FRAMEWORK

 The output from this study will typically consist of a conceptual flow diagram, preliminary equipment list, and an order-of-magnitude capital and operating cost estimates.
 Initial inputs to the mass and energy model used to generate process flows will come from the Full Bench Scale Testwork Program.
 Data not derived from the lab testwork will be generated from prior piloting campaigns on different ore sources.

-The next step is to operate DNi’s pilot plant facility on the ore sample.
+The next step is to operate DNP’s demonstration plant facility on the ore sample.
 This will generate the data needed to allow accurate design of the commercial scale plant.
-The pilot plant facility, located in CSIRO’s Waterford facility in Western Australia, was constructed in 2012 and operated for most of 2013.
+The demonstration plant facility, located in CSIRO’s Waterford facility in Western Australia, was constructed in 2012 and operated for most of 2013.
 It covers the full DNi Process™ flowsheet, minus ore preparation, including leach, solid/liquid separation (CCDs), tails neutralisation and filtration, iron hydrolysis, iron product settling and filtration, aluminium precipitation, aluminium precipitate settling and filtration, mixed hydroxide precipitation (MHP), MHP settling and filtration, barren evaporation and decomposition, and acid recovery.

 Process Design Development/Feasibility Study

-The results from the pilot plant testwork can now be used for the design of the full-scale industrial plant.
-The chosen engineering firm will work with the DNi team to jointly develop a provisional layout.
+The results from the demonstration plant testwork can then be used for the design of the full-scale industrial plant.
+The chosen engineering firm will work with the DNP team to jointly develop a provisional layout.

-A prerequisite for the development of the process design package is the signing of a Licence Agreement between DNi Technologies Pty Ltd and the client.
+A prerequisite for the development of the process design package is the signing of a Licence Agreement between Direct Nickel Projects Pty Limited and the client.

 - Process description